 - Munoo yuu iyuru mun. – Speak well of others;

-- Yaasa ru maasaru. - Food is only good if you are hungry;
+- Yaasa ru maasaru. – Food is good only if you are hungry;

 - Choo kani ru deeichi. – Judgment is essential;